-So many recordings had screechy strings and horns.
+So many recordings had screechy strings and sour horns.
 When the music would get loud, and both the Pines and the Fountains get very loud indeed, assuming the recording will let it, the sound would become unbearably harsh and unpleasant.
 This is the opposite of what should happen, and it was obvious that those recordings would not make it past the first round.

 How did the famous 1S/1S pressing fare?
 No idea.
 I haven’t seen one in twenty years.
 It may be better than the White Hot copy we are offering here.
 I certainly would not make the mistake of saying what it sounds without having played it.
-If someone has one and wants to send it to me to audition, I would love to give it a spin.
+If someone has one and wants to send it to me to audition, I will love to give it a spin.

 Some recordings we played lacked transparency, as well as the relaxed sense of involvement that eases one’s ability to be tricked into thinking “you (really) are there.”

 The famous 1977 Maazel recording for Decca, which was on the TAS List for a long time, suffered from a bad case of multi-miking and the transparency issue mentioned above.
 What do you expect from 1977?

 This is of course the knock on the Modern Heavy Vinyl Pressing – where is the transparency?
 The space?
 The three-dimensional depth?
 If your stereo can reproduce these qualities — a big if, since even as recently as twenty years ago mine could not — you should have given up on these opaque and airless frauds years ago.

 Our Difficulty of Reproduction Scale